nardhar/mini-mvcs/README.md

 Another consideration is to have the minimum dependencies required to run a common REST application and be as functional as it can (so I avoid async/await, but it can work with them).

-If you think that your app does not need such complexity or maybe it would overload your application, then this mini-framework is not for you, but maybe you can get some good idea from here.
+If you think that your app does not need such complexity or maybe it would overload your application, then this mini-framework is not for you, but maybe you can get some good ideas from here.

 ## Installation and Configuration

-This library was built using Node v8.12.1, not the last LTS version now, but it works fine with node v10
+This library was built using Node v8.12.0, not the last LTS version now, but it works fine with node v10

 ```bash
 $ npm install -S mini-mvcs